 Additional Hotel & Transfer Package:

-Round-trip flights between Punta Arenas and Frei Station, King George Island; one pre-expedition hotel night with welcome dinner and drinks, and breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on Day 1; one post-expedition hotel night with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on the day of the scheduled return flight from Antarctica; group transfer from airport to hotel on the day of the air-cruise program; group transfer to airport/hotel on day of scheduled return flight from Antarctica; group transfer from hotel to airport on last day of the air-cruise program; shipboard accommodations; all meals onboard the ship; complimentary wine, beer, juice, and soft drinks served with lunch and dinner aboard the ship; complimentary coffee, tea, chocolate, cappuccino, water, and snacks aboard the ship throughout the expedition; guided shore excursions; onboard lectures and entertainment; comprehensive pre- and post-voyage information material; gear on loan (waterproof boots); contingency plan (outlined below); IAATO passenger fee.
+Round-trip flights Punta Arenas/Frei Station, King George Island; one pre-expedition hotel night with welcome dinner, drinks, and breakfast at the Cabo de Hornos Hotel or similar in Punta Arenas on Day 1; one post-expedition hotel night with breakfast at the Cabo de Hornos Hotel or similar in Punta Arenas on day of scheduled return flight from Antarctica; group transfer airport/hotel on Day 1; group transfer airport/hotel on day of scheduled return flight from Antarctica; group transfer hotel/airport on last day of air-cruise; shipboard accommodations; guided shore excursions; onboard lectures and entertainment; gear on loan (waterproof boots); all meals onboard the ship; wine, beer, juice, and soft drinks served with lunch and dinner aboard ship; coffee, tea, chocolate, cappuccino, water, and snacks aboard ship throughout the expedition; contingency plan; IAATO passenger fee.
 Subject to change without notice.